Andrea-IKIM/mcmi-students/README.md

-# mcmi-students
-Information for students.
-Courses, open thesis, hints and how-tos.
+# Information for students

+.. content will follow .. stay tuned.
+* theses topics
+* how-tos and guidelines
+* information on courses